HotaruCMS/HotaruCMS/0.8/content/plugins/tags/readme.txt

 Changelog
 ---------
-v.1.2 2009/11/25 - Nick - Changes so you can get tags without a wrapper div and ul. v.1.1 2009/11/04 - Nick - Updated install function for easier upgrading v.1.0 2009/10/27 - Nick - Added tag cloud page and tag cloud widget
+v.1.3 2009/11/26 - Nick - Filter tag cloud to tags from "top" and "new" posts only.
+Added a cache. v.1.2 2009/11/25 - Nick - Changes so you can get tags without a wrapper div and ul. v.1.1 2009/11/04 - Nick - Updated install function for easier upgrading v.1.0 2009/10/27 - Nick - Added tag cloud page and tag cloud widget